openwallet-foundation-labs/wallet-framework-dotnet/README.md

 ```

 ## Releases / Versioning
-This Repository includes a github actions pipeline which builds and releases 2 versions of the wallet framework whenever a Pull Request is submitted or a merge to the main branch happens.
+This Repository includes a github actions pipeline which builds and releases the wallet framework whenever a Pull Request is submitted or a merge to the main branch happens.
-When the build and release process is triggered by a pull request the two build versions have a "pr" suffix.
+When the build and release process is triggered by a pull request the build version has a "pr" suffix.
-If it is triggered by a merge towards the main branch the two build versions have a "rc" suffix.
+If it is triggered by a merge towards the main branch the build version has a "rc" suffix. (e.g. 2.0.0-pr.x.x or 2.0.0-rc.x)

-1. Version one uses the Indy SDK (targets netstandard2.0) without xamarin dependencies. (e.g. 2.0.0-pr.x.x or 2.0.0-rc.x)
-2. Version two uses the Indy SDK with xamarin dependencies which is indicated by a "-xam" tag within its version (e.g. 2.0.0-xam-pr.x.x or 2.0.0-xam-rc.x)

-Both builds are accessible through the Open Wallet Foundation nuget feed.
+The build is accessible through the Open Wallet Foundation nuget feed.

 ## License